 instructs Study Group 11 of the ITU Telecommunication Standardization Sector

-to continue promoting the studies on standardization activities related to the non-radio aspects of IMT signalling requirements, protocols and testing frameworks, specifications, methodologies, capabilities, and interoperability for IMT systems (including IMT-2020 and beyond),
+to continue promoting the studies on standardization activities related to the non-radio aspects of IMT signalling requirements, protocols and testing frameworks, specifications, methodologies, capabilities, conformance and interoperability for IMT systems (including IMT-2020 and beyond, IMT-2030),

 instructs Study Group 12 of the ITU Telecommunication Standardization Sector

-to continue promoting the studies on standardization activities of service, QoS and quality of experience related to the non-radio aspects of IMT systems (including IMT-2020 and beyond),
+to continue promoting the studies on standardization activities of service, QoS and quality of experience related to the non-radio aspects of IMT systems (including IMT-2020 and beyond, IMT-2030),

 instructs Study Group 13 of the ITU Telecommunication Standardization Sector

-1 to maintain the roadmap of, and continue promoting, IMT standardization activities in ITU-T, which should include work items to progress standardization work related to the non-radio aspects of IMT systems (including IMT-2020 and beyond), and share this with relevant groups of ITU-R and ITU-D and external organizations, such as through coordination work ensured by JCA IMT-2020;
+1 to maintain the roadmap of, and continue promoting, IMT standardization activities in ITU-T, which should include work items to progress standardization work related to the non-radio aspects of IMT systems (including IMT-2020 and beyond, IMT-2030), and share this with relevant groups of ITU-R and ITU-D and external organizations, such as through coordination work ensured by JCA IMT-2020;

 2 to maintain and update on an annual basis the supplement to the ITU-T Recommendation containing the current version of the IMT-2020 standardization roadmap;

-3 to continue promoting the studies on non-radio aspects of IMT system (including IMT-2020 and beyond) network requirements and architecture, including network softwarization (e.g. non-radio aspects of Cloud radio access network, multi-access edge computing, etc.); network slicing; network capability openness, including open network interconnection and exposure; network management and orchestration; terrestrial (e.g. fixed-mobile) and non-terrestrial (e.g. satellite) convergence; emerging network technology; and the use of machine learning;
+3 to continue promoting the studies on non-radio aspects of IMT-2020 and beyond networks requirements and architecture, including network softwarization (e.g. non-radio aspects of Cloud radio access network, multi-access edge computing, etc.); network slicing; network capability openness, including open network interconnection and exposure; network management and orchestration; terrestrial (e.g. fixed-mobile) and non-terrestrial (e.g. satellite) convergence; emerging network technology; and the application of artificial intelligence technology including machine learning aspects;

+4 to promote the studies on IMT-2030 network aspects including studies on the requirements and capabilities for the non-radio part of networks based on the service scenarios of IMT-2030 and the application of artificial intelligence technology including machine learning aspects for IMT-2030;

-4 to promote JCA IMT-2020 and beyond and to continue coordinating the standardization activities of IMT systems (including IMT-2020 and beyond) among all relevant study groups, focus groups and other SDOs,
+5 to promote JCA IMT-2020 and beyond and to continue coordinating the standardization activities of IMT systems (including IMT-2020 and beyond, IMT-2030) among all relevant study groups, focus groups and other SDOs,

 instructs Study Group 15 of the ITU Telecommunication Standardization Sector

-to continue promoting the studies on non-radio aspects of IMT's transport network (e.g. fronthaul and backhaul) standardization activities, including network requirements, architecture, function and performance, characteristics, enabling technologies, management and control, synchronization, etc., for IMT systems (including IMT-2020 and beyond),
+to continue promoting the studies on non-radio aspects of IMT's transport network (e.g. fronthaul and backhaul) standardization activities, including network requirements, architecture, function and performance, characteristics, enabling technologies, management and control, synchronization, etc., for IMT systems (including IMT-2020 and beyond, IMT-2030),

 instructs Study Group 17 of the ITU Telecommunication Standardization Sector

-1 to continue promoting the studies on standardization activities related to network and applications security for IMT-2020 and beyond;
+1 to continue promoting the studies on standardization activities related to network and applications security for IMT systems (including IMT-2020 and beyond, IMT-2030);

 2 to promote coordination and collaboration with ITU-R and other SDOs, such as the 3rd Generation Partnership Project System Aspects working group 3 (3GPP SA3), on security aspects of IMT-2020 and beyond, in the course of development of the relevant specifications or ITU-T Recommendations,

+instructs Study Group 20 of the ITU Telecommunication Standardization Sector

+to continue addressing the standardization requirements of Internet of Things (IoT) technologies, with an initial focus on IoT applications in Smart Sustainable Cities and Communities (SSC&C), which are use cases of IMT-2020 and beyond;

 instructs the Director of the Telecommunication Standardization Bureau